-Students, employees, and frequent visitors of the University are required to purchase parking permits to register their automobiles with the University Security Department.
-Temporary permits are issued when a vehicle is to be on campus less than 14 days.
+Students, employees, and frequent visitors of the university are required to purchase parking permits to register their automobiles with the University Security Department.
+Temporary permits are issued when a vehicle is to be on campus fewer than 14 days.
 Parking zones have been established along with other regulations.
 Penalties are assessed for violations of regulations.

 Vehicle registration is valid for one academic year on the Gulf Park and Jackson County campuses.
 Keesler Air Force Base permits are issued free of charge each semester.
-Proof of insurance and a valid Southern Miss Gulf Coast drivers license must be shown before a Keesler permit can be issued.
+Proof of insurance and a valid driver's license must be shown before a Keesler permit can be issued.
 Permits may be obtained from The University of Southern Mississippi Keesler Teaching Site.
 Southern Miss Gulf Coast parking decals can be obtained at the Gulf Park Security Office, and each day of student registration.